nuagenetworks/nuage-metroae-config/README.md

 #### Installation of Python and required packages.

 Most linux distributions come with python bundled into the operating system.
 Python 2.7 is required.
-Currently Python 3.0 is not supported.
+Additionally, Python 3 is also supported.

 To verify that python is available we can do the following:
+(Note: All examples provided below are in Python 2.7 syntax)

 *Ubuntu*